-The new Sterling stores will be uniform in appearance following out a black and white color treatment.
-Sterling Food Markets Limited is a
+The new Sterling stores will be uni-form in appearance following out a black and white color treatment.

-Sterling Food Markets Limited is a local concern, operated by local men, and purchasing B. C. products wherever possible.
-Directors of the new company are George A. Martin, president of Gillespie, Hart & Co. and Arthur Proctor, C.A., with Blake M. Wilson acting as president and general manager.
+Sterling Food Markets Limited is a local concern, operated by local men. and purchasing B. C. products wherever possible.
+Directors of the new company are George A. Marili-president of Gillespie, Hart & Co. and Arthur Proctor, C.A., with Blake M. Wilson acting as president and gen-eral manager.
 Offices of the new company are in the Shelley Building.